infracloudio/asp-dot-net-core-acorn/tutorial.md

 ## Conclusion

-In this tutorial, we have learned how to deploy a ASP.NET Core application on Acorn Platform by defining cloud services information into an Acornfile.
-Then we explored the Acorn Platform Dashboard to gain useful insights of deployed application.
+In this tutorial, we've learned how to effortlessly deploy an ASP.NET Core application on the Acorn Platform.
+Acorn simplifies the process, enabling quick deployment, sandbox testing, and convenient management through its user-friendly dashboard.
+Customization options empower developers, making Acorn an good choice for ASP.NET Core applications.